Have you ever wondered why some lattes and cappuccinos are better tasting compared to others even when made using the same ingredients?

 If you are using an espresso machine, you should turn off the stem at about 5° to 10° before it reaches the desired temperature.
 The thermometer does not adjust instantly, which means that it will keep rising for several seconds after you turn off the stem.

 Do proper research if you plan to buy an espresso machine to use at home.
-Read reviews left by users on different models before buying.
+Read espresso machine reviews left by users on different models before buying.
 We have plenty of reviews at Sweet Lucys (click link for more information).
-The vast majority of machines produce a decent coffee and are capable of steaming milk properly enough, but a good espresso machine should create excellent quality froth using its built-in steam wand.
+The vast majority of machines produce a decent coffee and are capable of steaming milk properly enough, but a good espresso maker should create excellent quality froth using its built-in steam wand.

 Keeping the hole at the milk’s surface allows milk to be drawn in and this creates a smoother, denser forth.
 You may also want to hold the pitcher at a slight angle so that the steam wand rests at the pitcher’s side.
 That allows the swirling of milk around the pitcher, which results in great froth.